antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 metadata_profile: v3-0-final
 ---

-Although this property is not strictly mandated in the RIOXX application profile, it **SHOULD** be included because this is the property which harvesting software will inspect - for example to find the "full text" associated with a repository record.
+Although this property is not strictly mandated in the RIOXX application profile, it **SHOULD** be included because this is the property which harvesting software will inspect for resource file content - for example to locate the "full text" associated with a repository record.

 The *resource* described by a RIOXX record is commonly a web page containing metadata and links to other resources, such as (in the case of a publication) a PDF file.
 The `dc:relation` property identifies these other, related resources.
 Each `dc:relation` property **MUST** contain an HTTP(S) URI, and **MUST** include the following attributes: